tahir-074/AI-Assistance/README.md

 4. Run the following command to start the chatbot:

         AI Text to Text chatbot :-> python Main1.py  or for AI Voice to Text chatbot :-> python Main2.py
+6. Wait for few minutes unitl its open the desired py file.

 ## Directory Structure
 * JSON_FILES: contains the intents.json file used for training the model